blakwurm/PaperCuts/readme.md

 The image's channels are:
 - R: Color, spcificlly the UV (vec2(r,r)) of the color palette image.
 This works perfectly fine for 1-pixel-high palette images, but will probably yield undefined and interesting results if a higher-height image is used.
 - G: Height, where 0 is lowest and 1 is highest.
-- B: Lumonosity, to be used at the discretion of the consuming shader.
+- B: Which normal map to use.
+In the shader, the value is multiplied by 12 and rounded, and used as the index.
 - A: Alpha, unchanged